Mitiaro - eastern outer island, Cook Islands school library.

 - Strong economic growth linked to a 7.2% increase in visitor arrivals in 2011/12 and a 4% increase in 2012/13.
 Annual surveys show visitor satisfaction remains steady at 94%.

-- 240 household sanitation systems were upgraded in the Muri-Avana area.
+- Upgrade of 240 household sanitation systems in the Muri-Avana area.

 - Visiting health specialist visits treated 4,373 people and enabled up-skilling for 92 local medical practitioners.

-- Harbour reconstruction for the islands of Mauke and Mitiaro was completed in 2013, following cyclone damage in 2005.
+- Harbour reconstruction for the islands of Mauke and Mitiaro.